ldeso/hugo-flex/README.md

 A lightweight Hugo theme leveraging CSS Flexbox.

-Verified to work with Hugo versions v0.65–v0.104.
+This theme is verified to work with Hugo versions v0.65–v0.104.

 ## Features

 - Flexbox-based responsive layout
-- Full posts in RSS feed
-- Themed RSS feed page
+- 100% speed score on PageSpeed Insight
 - No framework
 - No javascript
-- 100% speed score on PageSpeed Insight
+- Full posts in RSS feed
+- RSS page looks like a normal page

 Optional features: